mfitzp/theolb/histology/immunohistochemistry-cultured-cellsmonolayers.rst

 Immunohistochemistry (cultured cells/monolayers)
 ========================================================================================================

-.. sectionauthor:: Luke Hammond <l.hammond@uq.edu.au>
+.. sectionauthor:: lukehammond <l.hammond@uq.edu.au>

-.. tags:: histology
+Contributed by Luke Hammond <l.hammond@uq.edu.au>

 Immunohistochemistry (cultured cells and monolayers)

 This protocol outlines a general method for immunohistochemical staining and can be adjusted to suit the antibodies used.